UbiquityRobotics/learn/doing_more/fiducials.md

 [Navigation and Localization Overview](../overview/overview.md).
 -->

-This document discusses running our navigation software on a Ubiquity Robotics robot base, using the supported Raspberry Pi camera.
+This document discusses running our fiducial based navigation software on a Ubiquity Robotics robot base, using the supported Raspberry Pi camera.
 It also assumes that you have a workstation with ROS installed, which is connected to a network in common with the robot.
 You will need a printer, too.

 This description assumes that all fiducials are on the ceiling.
 Actually, this is not required if our software is used in the arbitrary mode but we feel it is easier to visualize and learn about fiducial navigation using the ceiling mode.

+## We use Aruco Style Fiducial markers

+We use the ```Aruco``` style Fiducial Markers and try to so far use the ones where the 'checkerboard' patern is a 5x5 grid.
+The default library we generally stick to is called  ```DICT_5X5_1000``` so if you print some markers shown below they will by default come for that Aruco library.

 ## Basic Concept